datalad/datalad-metalad/tools/archive_metadata_validator/docs/archived-study-metadata-handbook.md

  2. Elements that are contained within other elements are indented, for example by two spaces (identical indentation levels mean identical containing element)

- 3. Lists are marked by a list of "-" characters, that preceeds each list entry.
+ 3. Lists are marked by a list of "-" characters, that precedes each list entry.

 ####Example for concept 1:
 An example for the first concept, i.e. names and content, is given here: